LeiWangR/cl/readme.md

 # Adaptive Multi-head Contrastive Learning (AMCL)

+### Part 1: Motivation

-**Motivation:** In (a), each column denotes positive (green dots) or negative instances (red dots) with corresponding similarity measures.
+In (a), each column denotes positive (green dots) or negative instances (red dots) with corresponding similarity measures.
 Additional augmentations can cause positive samples to appear dissimilar and occasionally make negative samples seem similar.
 The table in (a) shows the original similarity measure (in gray) and the similarity scores from our method (in black).

 (b)-(d): for traditional contrastive learning methods, when increasing the number of augmentations from 1 to 5, similarities of more positive pairs drop below 0.5, causing more significant overlapping regions between histograms of positive (orange) and negative (blue) pairs.